-Following an accident, and even before a claim is filed, an injured person may be contacted by an insurance company adjuster.
-The adjuster may work for your insurance company, or may work for an insurance company that insures another party involved in the incident.
+Following an accident, and even before a claim is filed, you may be contacted by an insurance company adjuster.
+The adjuster may work for your insurance company, or may work for an insurance company that insures another party involved in the crash.
 A recorded statement may be in written form, or it may be an oral statement that is recorded by the adjuster.
 A recorded statement can be very informal, and indeed it may even be made over the phone.

 Why do insurance companies request recorded statements?

 The purpose of a recorded statement, at least in theory, is to allow the insurance company to obtain your version of the events that caused your injury or loss.
 This in turn is meant to facilitate the insurance company’s investigation of your claim, which in turn is meant to provide the insured with a quicker resolution and faster payout.
-Unfortunately, insurance companies are often more interested in getting the insured to contradict themselves to then provide the insurer with grounds to deny your claim or minimize their liability.
+Unfortunately, insurance companies are often more interested in getting you to contradict yourself to then provide the insurer with grounds to deny your claim or minimize their liability.
 For this reason, attorneys frequently counsel their clients against giving recorded statements, at least when it is not a contractual requirement per the terms of your policy.

 Do you have to provide a recorded statement?

 How do you prepare for a recorded statement?